 Ichetucknee Springs State Park, South Entrance on US 27, is now open!
 Tube rentals, Tram transportation to the Midpoint Tube Launch, and the General Store are open daily.
 We are also renting Kayaks, Canoes and Stand-up Paddleboards at the South Entrance General Store, launching from Dampier’s Landing or the north canoe launch (canoes/kayaks only).
 Boaters start at the South Entrance for transportation to your launch point.
 The Head Spring, Blue Hole, and North Hiking Trails are now open at the North Entrance.
 Online reservations now available.
 Park capacity is limited.
-Protective face coverings are required on van and bus shuttles.
+Protective face coverings are required on shuttle vans and buses.

 Ichetucknee Springs State Park is a part of the Great Florida Birding Trail and offers visitors ample opportunity to bird watch throughout the park.
 Bird enthusiasts might expect to see a variety of water birds, American kestrel, northern bobwhite, eastern wild turkey, barred owl, red-headed woodpecker, Bachman’s sparrow and many more.
 Bring your binoculars and checklist on your next visit!